WebOfTrustInfo/verifiable-news/verifiable_news_kickoff.md

 Realistically in journalism, it's unlikely that formal reasoning can be applied to state a claim is false.
 So rather than a claim of the form "this article says X and X is false", it's more likely that a claim stating "this article says X and that's a misleading claim" (with references to sources)" would be useful.

-## Who are the interesting parties in the system and how would they use claims?
+## Who are the interested parties in the system and how would they use claims?

 Significant parties include: